slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9745-2/packetizer_raw_output.md

 Update the Sunset header example in Section 4 of RFC 9745 to replace 'UTC' with 'GMT' so that it conforms to the HTTP-date syntax.

+**Severity:** Medium
+  *Basis:* The inconsistency between the spec example and the normative HTTP-date format may mislead implementers and cause parsing errors.

+**Confidence:** High

 ---